Ukulhas: Ukulhas School

-‘Ukulhahu School’ established in the island of Ukulhas is recognized and notified as the first ever A-Level institution in the North Ari Atoll in the history of its archipelago.
-The A Level studies program (A Level campaign) was started and initiated with an immense effort led by the people of Ukulhas Island.
+The island’s Ukulhahu School is recognized as the first ever A-Level institution in the North Ari Atoll in the history of its archipelago.
+The A Level studies program was started and initiated with an immense effort led by the people of Ukulhas Island.

 After the inauguration of the A-Level program, Ukulhas community composed an organizing and managing committee for the A-Level program in the name of “A Level Committee”.
-When the A-level committee emerged from the first day itself they started its functions, trying to cross all the steps towards its establishment and sustainability.
-With enormous and tremendous efforts led together by the A Level Committee and the citizens of ukulhas the A-Level program has reaped immense success as the first A- level batch of the institution achieved the national top ten awards.[1]
-For the continuity and sustainability of the ‘Ukulhas A Level program’ from the beginning, the citizens of ukulhas have been filling their commitment volunteering and providing free aid for all the students at all means if it is in relation with their academic progress.

-Qualified students from other islands are highly invited to join the program with Ukulhas Community providing everything required for the whole A Level program including travel costs, accommodation, clothing, uniform, pocket money, books, stationeries etc. Ukulhas community spends more than 1.5 million rufiyaa each year for the program.
-It’s a huge and a fantastic opportunity to join the ‘Ukulhas School’ to pursue A-Level studies in a gentle and a friendly environment.
+Qualified students from other islands are invited to join the program with Ukulhas Community providing everything required for the whole A Level program including travel costs, accommodation, clothing, uniform, pocket money, books, stationeries etc. The Ukulhas community spends more than 1.5 million rufiyaa each year for the program.